What is Issue Tracking?

-Using the Issue Tracking Log
+Using the Issue Tracker Template in Excel

-The free issue tracking log example is divided into two sections – a top section that requires basic information about the project and the main section where details about each and every issue need to be recorded.
+The free issue tracking log template is divided into two sections – a top section that requires basic information about the project and the main section where details about each and every issue need to be recorded.
 The columns contained in this main section require the following information to be filled in:

 - Reference No: Each of the issues must be assigned a unique reference number which will facilitate easy identification of the issue.